Tweaking the Dinosaur Family Tree

 Since the late 1800s, dinosaurs have been grouped into two camps based on the shapes of their hips—the Saurischia (lizard-hipped) and the Ornithischia (bird-hipped).
 Late last week, researchers published a study in the journal Nature that would revise those groupings, changing the relationships between sauropods such as Diplodocus and theropods such as Tyrannosaurus.
 If they turn out to be correct, the reassignments would shift our understanding of when and where certain groups of dinosaurs evolved.
 Science writer Brian Switek joins Ira to talk about the change, and the possible effects of restructuring dinosaur genealogy.

 Science writer Brian Switek writes the ‘Laelaps’ blog at Scientific American.
-He is also the author of the book My Beloved Brontosaurus: On the Road with Old Bones, New Science, and Our Favorite Dinosaurs.
+He is also the author of the books Skeleton Keys (Penguin Random House, 2019) and My Beloved Brontosaurus: On the Road with Old Bones, New Science, and Our Favorite Dinosaurs.

 IRA FLATOW: Now it’s time to play Good Thing, Bad Thing.
 Because every story has a flip side, since the late 1800s, dinosaurs have been grouped into two camps based on the shapes of their hips.
 You have the Saurischia and the Ornithiscia.
 And one is lizard hipped and the other is bird hipped.
 And last week, researchers published a study in the journal Nature that would shake up those hip-based groupings.
 Joining me now to talk about the change and the possible effects of restructuring dinosaur genealogy is science writer Brian Switek.
 He writes the Laelaps blog at Scientific American, and he’s author of the book My Beloved Dinosaurs.
 He joins me by Skype.
 Welcome back.